Most Influential Asians and Pacific Islanders in Computer Science

 He sits on the faculty of Princeton as a professor of computer science and neuroscience.
 Seung earned a Ph.D. in theoretical physics from Harvard in 1990 but later embraced a career in neuroscience.
 Previously, he worked at Bell Laboratories and was a Sloan Research Fellow, a McKnight Scholar, and a Packard Fellow.

-Questions About Asian and Pacific Islander Professionals in Tech
+Questions About Asian American and Pacific Islander Professionals in Tech

-What challenges do Asian and Pacific Islander professionals in computer science face?
+What challenges do Asian American and Pacific Islander professionals in computer science face?

-Although they are well represented in computer science, Asian and Pacific Islander computer scientists may face racist bias and discrimination.
-Asian and Pacific Islander women also deal with sexism.
+Although they are well represented in computer science, Asian American and Pacific Islander computer scientists may face racist bias and discrimination.
+Asian American and Pacific Islander women also deal with sexism.
+AAPI professionals can also be Black, Indigenous, disabled, LGBTQIA+, undocumented, and any combination of human characteristics that makes them vulnerable to unique and additional layers of hostility.

-Are Asian and Pacific Islander professionals well represented in computer science leadership?
+Are Asian American and Pacific Islander professionals well represented in computer science leadership?

-Unfortunately, no. One in five computing professionals in the U.S. are Asian, but Asian Americans are often less likely than people from other backgrounds to land leadership positions at tech companies.
+Unfortunately, no. One in five computing professionals in the U.S. are AAPI, but AAPI are often less likely than people from other backgrounds to land leadership positions at tech companies.

 Why does diversity matter in computer science and tech?